Martian01/openTeamOneServer/README.md

 	spring.datasource.connectionProperties=useUnicode=true;characterEncoding=utf-8;

 Restart Open Team One Server and you're done.
 If you want to migrate the content over to the new DB, save and import a snapshot via the admin tools.

-Note: we ran into one issue when running the server against MariaDB, caused by a Java property that coincided with a protected SQL identifier.
-We solved the issue by re-naming the property.

 ## Building a JAR file